fossunited/monschool-website/courses/git-github-for-beginners/getting-started/git-cloning.md

 Navigate to the repository's URL and you will see a green `Code` button on the right side of the repository.
 The button allows you clone this repository, open it using GitHub Desktop, download it as a ZIP, or open it on an online cloud editor.
 At first you will see a highlighted text stating `HTTPS`.
 Beside it you will notice a `SSH` button as well.

 You can either choose HTTPS or SSH to clone the repository.
+HyperText Transfer Protocol Secure (HTTPS) and Secure Shell (SSH) are communication protocols that are used to securely transfer data between computers.
+HTTPS is the underlying protocol of the World Wide Web (WWW) and defines how messages are to be formatted and transmitted.
+SSH uses the built-in authentication system to establish a connection and uses cryptographic techniques to authenticate users.

 For this chapter, we will use SSH.
+SSH, once configured, is faster and won't require you to authenticate with GitHub everytime you make a network connection.
 Click on `SSH` and copy out the text in the box.
 Now that we have the text copied, we can use it directly clone the repository.

 ![Snapshot of the clone box of Monschool Git & GitHub course repository](../_images/git-clone-box-snapshot.png)